satwikkansal/ibm_iot_example/blog/draft.md

     devices_data[device_addr[0]] = data
 ```

-Few things to observe,
+In the above snippet,

 - We're publishing the gateway status updates (CPU and memory utilization data) every 5 seconds.
 - We're publishing the device data every 200 milliseconds.

-- The script will work for multiple devices as well since we're distinguishing devices based on their host address.
+The snippet will work for multiple devices as well since we're distinguishing devices based on their host address.

-One might be only concerned about eventful changes in sensor readings, so the above logic can further be extended into publishing the data only when there's a substantial change in the values as compared to the previous ones.
-All these techniques will help ease the computational overhead at the cloud, save network bandwidth, and can be called as Edge computing techniques.
+Since one might be only concerned about eventful changes in sensor readings, the above logic can further be extended into publishing the data only when there's a substantial change in the values as compared to the previous ones.
+Such techniques will help ease the computational overhead at the cloud, save network bandwidth, and can be considered a part of Edge computing.

 ### Visualizations

+Different visualizations of data will help us provide a clearer picture of what has happened.
 We can use the IBM IoT platform for visualizing the data being sent to the cloud.
-Different visualizations of data will help us provide a clearer picture of what has happened.
 To create visualizations, you can go to your IoT platform dashboard, select to create a new board, and follow the below steps,

 ![image-20200305165146359](images/image-20200305165146359.png)